axivo/slip39-dotmap/README.md

 #### Hardware Compatibility

 The same KeyTag hardware works for both standards.
-For SLIP39 words, the leftmost dot (2048 position) will always remain un-punched across all words.
+For SLIP39 words, the leftmost dot (position 2048) will **always remain un-punched** across all words.
 This is correct and expected behavior, not an error.

 For instance (showing physical KeyTag positions):